 Families can register by contacting KFRC on Facebook, or by completing the form below.

-Families will be encouraged to pick up their meal kits curbside but they will be delivered if transportation is a barrier.
+Families are encouraged to pick up their meal kits curbside but they will be delivered if transportation is a barrier.

 Updates will be posted on Facebook at www.facebook.com/KamsackFamilyResource, and on this page.